NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

     - behaviours no-logging-event-link-status-default <union> (default <7.0)

-      When enabled, the default value of 'logging event link-status default' is off, (i.e. the trimmed value).
+      When enabled, the default value of 'logging event link-stat us default' is off, (i.e. the trimmed value).